TABLE OF CONTENTS

-Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field, for example by the person who registered the case in the first place.
+Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field.
 Message events can also send emails to custom email addresses.

 NOTE: You can add multiple categories by clicking them.
 It's possible to combine several email addresses from roles, groups, form fields and custom addresses.
 If an email address is present in two places, for example in a role and in a group, only one email will be sent to that person.

 The email body text editor has some basic formatting functionality as well as the ability to edit HTML.

 TIP: It’s possible to add variables in the e-mail text which reference information from the process instance or from form fields.
 For example: In a process you may have a form with a field for the “reviewers comments” allowing the reviewer to document the outcome of a review.
 The text filled out in the “reviewers comments” field can be inserted into the e-mail text through a variable and sent to whoever you choose to be the recipient.

 Add a reply-to address

 This sets a reply to address that will show up in the recipients address field if they want to respond to the message sent by Barium Live.
 This allows users to configure a reply to address of their own instead of firstname.lastname@example.org

 Add from name